zizouet/SpotifyStats/README.md

 - **Listening Time of Day**: Analyze what time of day you listen to music the most.
 - **Most Skipped Songs**: Find out which songs you skip the most.

+And much more to come !
+Don't hesitate to tell me your best data ideas !

 ## License

 This project is licensed under the GLP V3.0 License - see the [LICENSE](LICENSE) file for details.